dp250f/DellCommandUpdate_MCC/README.md

 https://www.dell.com/support/driver/en-us/DriversDetails?driverId=KWT9C

-#### 2.3) Creating the CatalogPC.zip file
+#### 2.3) Creating the CatalogPC.zip or CatalogPC.cab file

 Not difficult, just make a ZIP file with the CatalogPC.xml file in the root.
+Alternatively, just use the downloaded CatalogPC.cab file.

 PilotCatalogPC.zip is the same thing, just a different name.
+Also works with cab file if you prefer.

 #### 2.4) Deploying the script